kswedberg/jquery-fancyletter/readme.md

     <span class="fancy-letter ltr-l">L</span>et us go then, you and I,

 You can then style `.fancy-letter` in your stylesheet to make it stand out.
-See <a href="https://kswedberg.github.io/jquery-fancyletter/#demos">the demo page</a> for examples.
+See <a href="https://kswedberg.github.io/jquery-fancyletter/#demo">the demo</a> for examples.

 ## Options